 Increasing organic reach on Facebook is of utmost importance for any brand that wants to reach out to more people in the long run, with no added cost.
 One way many brands are achieving this is by focusing on user-generated content or fan-created content.
 By connecting with their fans and customers on a higher level and posting their content on their page.
 They are seeing much better results.

-Facebook has been tweaking its algorithm to make it more robust and effective.
+Facebook’s algorithm has been making adjustments to become more robust and effective.
 The recent changes show that the social networking giant is giving higher preference to content that is receiving early engagement.

 Your content gains more brownie points in the eyes of Facebook when you choose to post stories from your fans.
 Because this kind of content not only generates more comments and higher Facebook engagement, but also increases the chances of your fans sharing your content with their own immediate network.

-People these days are tired of getting click-baited and content that doesn’t deliver on its promise.
+People these days are tired of getting click-baited by content and page posts that don’t deliver on their promise.
 So naturally they are inclined towards content that is not only interesting but also authentic.

 Facebook has already reported user generated content that features a certain brand achieves more engagement (up to 6.9 times) when compared to regular brand created content.
 So yes, this could mean that all your efforts to create high quality brand content could be easily overtaken by content created by fans of other competing brands.
 Just because it looks/feels more credible.